projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

   simulate a PID controller, or a man-in-the-loop system, or other controllers; this can be achieved at least in two ways:

-  - provide a custom custom function inherited from chrono::ChFunction_SetpointCallback, where you implement the SetpointCallback() method (containing code that computes torque T, automatically called at each timestep);
+  - provide a custom custom function inherited from chrono::ChFunctionSetpointCallback, where you implement the SetpointCallback() method (containing code that computes torque T, automatically called at each timestep);

-  - or just use a concrete chrono::ChFunction_Setpoint function, in this case you just have to manually call myfunction->SetSetpoint(...) in your simulation loop
+  - or just use a concrete chrono::ChFunctionSetpoint function, in this case you just have to manually call myfunction->SetSetpoint(...) in your simulation loop

-An example is represented here, that is a PID controller implemented using the approach of a ChFunction_SetpointCallback:
+An example is represented here, that is a PID controller implemented using the approach of a ChFunctionSetpointCallback:

 ~~~{.cpp}
 // Create the linear motor